Ljubljana Slovenia

 Triple Bridge with lights reflected in the river, the main tree at Prešeren Square, the castle terrace at sunset, and the Breg Embankment with riverside stalls.

 The Ljubljana Christmas Market typically runs from late November through early January.
-In 2025, the market is expected to open on Friday, November 28 and run through Sunday, January 4, 2026.
-The official festive lights switch-on happens on the opening day.
+The official festive lights switch-on usually happens on the opening day.
 Opening hours are generally 10am–9pm daily, with extended hours on weekends and over the New Year period.

 Is Ljubljana worth visiting at Christmas?